programmfabrik/easydb-documentation/content/sysadmin/installation/_index.en.md

 Please follow the [prerequisites](../requirements) for the installation in advance.

+This is the installation under Debian and Ubuntu.
+For Red Hat Enterprise Linux (RHEL) see [here](redhat).

-## Load easydb on the server
+## Download the easydb software to your server

 You will receive from us the username, password and the name of your "solution".
-Here's an example:
+Here is an example:

 ```bash
 KONTONAME=kunde1234